A New Data Integration Framework for Covid-19 Social Media Information

 In order to estimate the vine, its structure as well as the copula parameters have to be specified.
-A sequential approach is generally adopted to select a suitable R-vine decomposition, specifying the first tree and then proceeding similarly for the following trees.
-For selecting the structure of each tree, we followed the approach suggested by \cite{aas2009pair} and developed by \cite{dissmann2013selecting}, using the maximal spanning tree algorithm.
-This algorithm defines a tree on all nodes (named spanning tree), which maximizes the sum of absolute pairwise dependencies, measured, for example, by Kendall's $\tau$.
-This specification allows us to capture the strongest dependencies in the first tree and to obtain a more parsimonious model.
+A sequential approach is generally adopted to select a suitable vine decomposition, specifying the first tree and then proceeding similarly for the following trees.
+For selecting the structure of each tree, we followed the approach based on the maximal spanning tree algorithm \cite{aas2009pair, dissmann2013selecting}.
 Given the selected tree structure, a copula family for each pair of variables is identified using the Akaike Information Criterion (AIC), or the Bayesian Information Criterion (BIC).
-This choice is typically made amongst a large set of families, comprising elliptical copulas (Gaussian and Student's t) as well as Archimedean copulas (Clayton, Gumbel, Frank and Joe), their mixtures (BB1, BB6, BB7 and BB8) and their rotated versions, to cover a large range of possible dependence structures.
-For an overview of the different copula families, see \cite{joe1997multivariate} or \cite{nelsen2007introduction}.
-The copula parameters $\boldsymbol{\theta}$ for each pair-copula in the vine are estimated using the maximum likelihood (MLE) method, as illustrated by \cite{aas2009pair}.
-The R-vine estimation procedure is repeated for all the trees, until the R-vine is completely specified.
+This choice is typically made amongst a large set of families, comprising elliptical copulas (Gaussian and Student's t) as well as Archimedean copulas (Clayton, Gumbel, Frank and Joe), their mixtures (BB1, BB6, BB7 and BB8) and their rotated versions, to cover a large range of possible dependence structures \cite{joe1997multivariate, nelsen2007introduction}.
+The copula parameters $\boldsymbol{\theta}$ for each pair-copula in the vine are estimated using the maximum likelihood (MLE) method \cite{aas2009pair}.
+The vine estimation procedure is repeated for all the trees, until the vine is completely specified.